mckelviesmith/sunset-to-do-list-public/README.md

 ## General info
 A simple to do list webapp hosted on heroku
-* Color scheme inspired by my cotton candy sunsets
+* Color scheme inspired by cotton candy sunsets
 * Originally built for my personal use.
 This is the public version.